Schnitzer Prize of the West

 Our vision is for the Schnitzer Prize to serve as a “Nobel Prize” for the American West.
 In its inaugural year, we are relying on the guidance and expertise of our Advisory Committee to shape this ambitious vision.

-Potential topics range from climate change to landscape ecology, conservation, ranching, farming, water allocation, fisheries, forestry, indigenous sovereignty, sustainability, history, art, policy, and more.
+Potential topics range from climate change to landscape ecology, conservation, ranching, farming, water allocation, fisheries, forestry, Indigenous sovereignty, sustainability, history, art, policy, and more.

 Prize laureates will be recognized at a Prize ceremony and receive a significant cash gift and a contemporary artwork selected by Jordan Schnitzer.
 Their story will be celebrated through a multimedia campaign with national reach.